Book Series: Shefford Knights #1

 A Marriage of Convenience

-I hate when arranged marriages in historicals are approached with the attitude of “I won’t have sex until you love me.”
-That’s so phony and modern-minded, so, fortunately, Reina has no problem looking forward to her marriage bed, and Ranulf has no problem performing his duties.
+I hate when arranged marriages in historicals come with the attitude of “I won’t have sex until you love me.”
+That’s so phony and modern-minded.
+Fortunately, Reina has no problem looking forward to her marriage bed, and Ranulf has no problem performing his duties.

 Alas, he’s terrible in the sack.